PointyBytes/Innkeeper/README.md

-# The Innkeeper's Tale 🍻
+# Innkeeper: A Journaling Solo RPG for West Marches Campaigns

-## Introduction
+## About
-Welcome to "The Innkeeper's Tale," a solo journaling RPG set in a bustling adventurer hub.
-In this game, you are the innkeeper—or perhaps the Mayor—navigating through economic challenges and meeting the demands of rugged adventurers.
+Innkeeper is a journaling solo RPG designed to help you create a vivid and intriguing West Marches Campaign setting.
+Whether you're a game master in need of a new world, or a writer looking for a unique setting, Innkeeper provides the prompts and structure to bring your ideas to life.

 ## Features
-- Rules-light: Get started easily!
-- Dice and/or Cards: Use what you have!
+- Generate the hub of your adventure: the Inn
+- Create detailed regional history
+- Establish nodes of interests such as ruins, fortresses, and other landmarks
+- No map required, just your imagination and the prompts provided

-## How to Play
+## How to Use
-For a detailed guide on how to play, check out [How to Play](HowToPlay.md).
+1. Clone this repository or download as a zip file.
+2. Open Innkeeper.md (or whatever your main file is).
+3. Follow the prompts and let your imagination run wild!
+## Mental Health Reminder
+Your well-being is important.
+Feel free to take breaks and reflect on your creative process.
+Sometimes, the best ideas come to you when you step away for a bit.

-## Contribution Guidelines
+## Contributing
-Want to contribute?
-Great!
-Check out the [Contribution Guide](CONTRIBUTING.md) to see how you can help.
+We welcome contributions!
+Please see CONTRIBUTING.md for details on how to contribute to this project.

 ## License
-This project is licensed under the [CC BY-SA 4.0](LICENSE) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the CC BY 4.0 License.
+See LICENSE for more details.

+## Credits
+Created by Egil Töllner